merchise/xotl.ql/docs/source/inners.rst

     3. ``person.name``

     4. ``partner.name``

+    Notice, that the selection parts are the top (bottom in the list) of this bubble.
+So...

 12. Now :func:`~!xotl.ql.core.these` inspect the tuple of selected expressions, and if they are at the end of the captured parts in the bubble, those parts